Stay connected with all things Sacramento and beyond.

 - As a card-carrying member from Nashville, one of our group members, MJ gushed, “This cornbread is authentic Nashville cornbread.
 If you want to have a taste of Nashville, 2000 miles away, this is it.”

-- About the Oyster Po’boy Sandwich, City Scouters – mouths full – said, “that’s official,” (Tyler) followed by “This is the best sandwich I’ve ever had” (Nycala).
+- About the Oyster Po’boy Sandwich, City Scouters, Tyler and Nycala said, “That’s official,” and “This is the best sandwich I’ve ever had.”

 The Carneros Inn is just outside of Sonoma, at 4048 Sonoma Highway, Napa, but it’s worth a little cheat